-This sub-sub-TLV carries the information of the BIER tree type for a certain <MT,SD>.
+This sub-sub-TLV carries the information of the BIER tree type for a <MT,SD> combination.
 It is carried within the BIER Info sub-TLV (Section 6.1) that the router participates in as BFR.
-This sub-sub-TLV is optional and its absence indicates the same as its presence with Tree Type value 0 (SPF).
+This sub-sub-TLV is optional and its absence has the same semantics as its presence with Tree Type value 0 (SPF).
 BIER implementation following this version of the RFC SHOULD NOT advertise this TLV.